-If your child feels ill during the school day and we feel that he/she would be better at home, we will telephone you or your emergency contact.
-Minor accidents, eg, cuts, bruises, are dealt with by the school staff.
+If your child feels unwell or have hurt themselves during the school day they must report this to an adult in the school.
+If we feel that they would be better at home we will telephone you or your emergency contact.
+Minor accidents, eq, cuts, bruises, are dealt with by the school staff.
 Serious accidents are few, but should one occur your child will be immediately taken either to your doctor or to hospital, if necessary, and you or your emergency contact will be notified.
 We cannot stress enough the importance of supplying the school with the relevant information we require in such a situation, ie, your own home and work number and a telephone number of an emergency contact.
 Please remember that if your child stays in more than one home setting contact details should take account of this.